NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/automatic/zero-code/index.md

         return modifiedBytecode;
 ```

-You'll likely know that `main` method is the entry point of Java program.
+Most developers that have basic knowledge of Java will  know that the `main()` method is the entry point of a Java program.
 In addition to that, the Java Virtual Machine (JVM) also supports two other types of entry points: `premain` and `agentmain`.
 Both `premain` and `agentmain` have an optional parameter to pass an `Instrumentation` instance as an argument to the method.
 Java's built-in Instrumentation interface provides access to low-level functionality of the JVM.